-A sample candidate score report can be found in Appendix A. Score reports are accompanied by an interpretive guide to help candidates understand the reports.
+Sample Pass and Not Pass candidate score reports are provided in Appendix A. Score reports are accompanied by an interpretive guide to help candidates understand the reports.
 Additional information on how to read the score report can be found on the OAE program website.